 There are so many tools to improve your life.

 I hope you discover one or two new ones here.
 I'm Kate, and I practice, teach, and write about these complimentary healing systems for health and happiness.
-I am the author of The Everyday Ayurveda Cookbook and recently launched an in-depth Ayurveda training in Boston.
+I am the author of The Everyday Ayurveda Cookbook, as well as Everyday Ayurvedic Cooking for a Calm, Clear Mind and recently launched an in-depth Ayurveda training in Boston.
 You will find resources here to support you in a simple, mindful, and enjoyable path towards health and happiness- employing a system that’s been around thousands of years.
 Whether it’s an on-line cleanse, a yoga video, or a recipe, this site offers many ways to get started, or go deep, on your Ayurveda journey.

 TIPS FROM MY SEASONAL TOOLKIT